Documenting, visualizing, and interacting with complex 21st Century Organizations requires serious work – but the rewards are amazing.

 A BUILT IN LEARNING MANAGEMENT SYSTEM

 Just like with Processes, we need to define and link required Skills to Jobs and Positions and get it out in the open, otherwise it is worthless.
 When we do this, we create a natural Learning Management System.
-An IC will ask: “What are the Skills I need to run the System required by this Position.”
-They click on the Skill node and are either linked to your LMS or you have the learnings embedded inside the node.
+An IC will ask: “What are the Skills I need to run the Systems required by this Position.”
+They click on the Skill object and are either linked to your LMS or you have the learnings embedded inside the Skill object.

-SEE WHO IS MY MENTOR, MY COACH, NOT JUST MY BOSS AND WHY
+BONUS: SEE WHO IS MY MENTOR, MY COACH, NOT JUST MY BOSS – AND WHY

 Individual Contributors are saying: “I understand who my boss is, but, who is my Mentor for my career at this company?
 When I have specific questions, who can I turn to as my Coach?
 Is it clear why these relationships exist?”
 Remember this is Double Black Diamond stuff, Expert level.
 In Org Graph you will be able to map for your ICs exactly who they should turn to as their Mentor from their Job and who they should look to as a Coach for their Positions.